Expression Pedals

 Boss FV-30

 Boss's latest take on rocker-style pedals is a robust all-metal design that feels great underfoot without taking up too much space.
+It features dual outputs for controlling two effects at once and range controls to set the boundaries of the sweep.

 Source Audio SA161